 4 garlic cloves peeled and chopped

-1 large red chili halved lengthways sedges removed and chopped
+1 large red chilli halved lengthways sedges removed and chopped

 1 organic orange, zest and juice